sm0keyyy/unmonitarr/README.md

 - `release_groups`: List of release groups to target (case insensitive)
   - **Important**: Each group must be a separate list item, NOT a comma-separated string
   - Example: `["yify", "rarbg"]` is correct, `["yify,rarbg"]` is incorrect
+  - Case-insensitive matching lets you list them as shown above
 - `dry_run`: Set to `true` to test without making changes
 - `debug`: Set to `true` for verbose logging (helpful for troubleshooting release group detection)
 - `concurrent`: Number of concurrent workers (recommend 4-8)